 - 1. Students must take a placement test prior to the beginning of the semester they intend to take a Japanese language subject. - 2.
-Placement tests are conducted twice per Academic Year: in late March and mid-September. - 3.
+Placement tests (Tests and interviews) are conducted in March and September. - 3.
 Students who want to take the placement test must apply in advance. - Students who will be taking the placement test must register for the subject level in which they are placed during Course Registration Period B for that semester.